XAMBA: Enabling Efficient State Space Models on Resource-Constrained Neural Processing Units: Results

 \section{Results}

 We evaluate XAMBA's effectiveness in reducing inference latency for Mamba-based models.
 Figure~\ref{plot:result}(a) shows the average latency of a single-block Mamba-2 130M model on the Intel\textregistered\ Core\texttrademark\ Ultra Series 2 NPU.
-The CumBA technique reduces latency by $1.8 \times$ over the baseline, while ReduBA provides a $1.1 \times$ reduction. \textit{Reduced inference latency directly translates to improved Tokens/second.} Combining CumBA and ReduBA yields a $2.3 \times$ reduction, demonstrating the performance gains of XAMBA.
+The CumBA technique reduces latency by $2.7 \times$ over the baseline, while ReduBA provides a $1.2 \times$ reduction. \textit{Reduced inference latency directly translates to improved Tokens/second.} Combining CumBA and ReduBA yields a $4.8 \times$ reduction, demonstrating the performance gains of XAMBA.
 Figure~\ref{plot:result}(b) presents the normalized inference latency breakdown for the Mamba-2 130M model, comparing the baseline with the optimized CumBA technique.
 In the baseline, CumSum operations contribute over 50\% of the total latency.
-CumBA reduces this by transforming CumSum into matrix multiplication using a precomputed mask, achieving a $1.85 \times$ reduction in latency.
+CumBA reduces this by transforming CumSum into matrix multiplication using a precomputed mask, achieving a $2.7 \times$ reduction in latency.
 Figure~\ref{plot:result}(c) shows the first inference latency breakdown for the Mamba 130M model with ActiBA optimizations.
 Using PLU for SoftPlus in a piecewise linear fashion reduces latency by $1.2 \times$.
 Further reductions ($1.8 \times$) are achieved with SiLU, leading to a total $2.6 \times$ latency reduction with negligible quality loss when both SoftPlus and SiLU are mapped to PLU.
+Table~\ref{tab:mamba_results} demonstrates that ActiBA's hardware-friendly approximations introduce only negligible quality tradeoffs.
+For the original Mamba architecture, the largest accuracy drop occurs with the 130M model (42.03\% $\to$ 40.67\%, a 1.36\% reduction), while larger models like the 1.4B version show remarkably stable performance (54.24\% $\to$ 54.15\%, just 0.09\% difference).
+The Mamba2 variants exhibit even greater robustness to approximations---the 130M model's accuracy remains virtually unchanged (42.52\% $\to$ 42.53\%), and interestingly, the 2.7B model shows a slight improvement (58.22\% $\to$ 58.24\%).
+These results collectively confirm that ActiBA's optimizations successfully maintain model quality, with the maximum observed degradation being well under 1.5\% even for the smallest model, while most variants experience changes of less than 0.1\%.
 We set a KPI target of 50 Tokens/s, following MobileLLM-125M~\cite{mobilellm} (a comparable LLM), to ensure sufficient client-side responsiveness.
 With ActiBA optimizations, the Mamba-130M model's decoding performance increases from 100 Tokens/s to 260 Tokens/s, surpassing the 50 Tokens/s KPI target.
 XAMBA’s optimizations, demonstrated on the 130M models, extend to larger models and inputs having similar bottlenecks, enabling comparable or greater speed-ups.
 While performance gains vary by model size and workload, the core principles hold. \textit{Ongoing work will further explore scalability and optimization for larger models.}